TN-Holdings-LLC/psf-zero/test.md

   rather than leaving as an open caveat; if they don't, section 7 needs the same kind of correction section 4 just got.
 - Applying the validated `compile_for_hardware()` fix (`basis_gates`
-  parameter, `routing_optimization_level` defaulting to 2 — see section 8)
+  parameter, `routing_optimization_level` now defaulting to 1 — see section
-  and the `entangling_basis="cx"` fix to the real repository: minimal, backward-compatible patches for both are ready to apply — [`benchmarks/compile_for_hardware.patch`](https://github.com/TN-Holdings-LLC/psf-zero/blob/main/benchmarks/compile_for_hardware.patch)
+  8 and section 5's 2026-09-08 update) and the `entangling_basis="cx"` fix
+  to the real repository: minimal, backward-compatible patches for both are ready to apply — [`benchmarks/compile_for_hardware.patch`](https://github.com/TN-Holdings-LLC/psf-zero/blob/main/benchmarks/compile_for_hardware.patch)
   — and existing call sites need to start passing `basis_gates` explicitly (e.g. `backend.operation_names`) for it to take effect.
 Real,